Thunder in the Glens Guided Motorcycle Tour

 Riding the sweeping roads of the north side of the loch we have a short break at Urquhart Castle, whose present ruins date from the 13th to the 16th centuries.
 It’s turbulent history and picturesque setting on the loch make it one of the most-visited castles in Scotland.
 Continuing through the historic town of Inverness we return to the party at Thunder in the Glens.
 135 miles

 Most of the rally revellers are heading home today as we ride north in the direction of Inverness to visit the famous Battlefield of Culloden, where Bonnie Prince Charlie’s Scottish forces were cruelly defeated by the English in 1746.
-We will have plenty of time to take in the battlefield, and perhaps watch a film show depicting the battle.
-Riding on through some of Scotland’s most magnificent scenery, we will visit the Dallas Dhu distillery to pave the way for a little taster of tomorrows ride.
-95 miles
+We will have plenty of time to take in the battlefield, and learn all about that terrible battle, the events leading up to it, and it’s consequences.
+Riding on through the Spey Valley, we’ll take a whisky distillery tour to see how Scotland’s best known export is made.

-Homeward bound today, riding south across the famous Forth Road Bridge with a lunch stop in the historic and picturesque town of Queensferry, on the banks of the Forth of Firth.
-We’ll return to Newcastle at around 4pm and say our farewells at the end of our Scottish adventure.
+Heading back to Ponteland today, riding south across the famous Forth Road Bridge with a lunch stop in the historic and picturesque town of Queensferry, on the banks of the Forth of Firth.
+We’ll return to Ponteland at around 4pm and you will have a final night at The Diamond Inn.
+225 miles

-What’s Included: Harley-Davidson rental including fully comprehensive insurance, helmet for rider & pillion, 6 nights bed & breakfast in 4* hotels.
+What’s Included: Harley-Davidson rental including fully comprehensive insurance, helmet for rider & pillion, 8 nights bed & breakfast in 4* hotels.
 Rally entrance, with Rally T-shirt (while stocks last), Rally pin.
-Support vehicle, Tour guides.
+Fuel, support vehicle, Tour guides.

-We are situated near Newcastle airport & train station, and offer a free collection/drop-off service for anyone renting one of our bikes.
+We are situated near Newcastle airport & train station, and offer a complimentary collection/drop-off service for anyone renting one of our bikes.

-Please ensure you have read all Hadrian V-Twin Tours & Rentals Guided tour Terms and Conditions
+Please ensure you have read Hadrian V-Twin Tours & Rentals Guided tour Terms and Conditions

 To reserve a place or to make an enquiry about this tour please Contact Us